Ahed92Wakim/laravel-db-transaction-retry/README.md

 ## Highlights

-- Retries known transient failures out of the box (SQLSTATE `40001`, MySQL driver error `1213`), and lets you add extra SQLSTATE codes, driver error codes, or exception classes through configuration.
+- Retries known transient failures out of the box (SQLSTATE `40001`, MySQL driver errors `1213` and `1205`), and lets you add extra SQLSTATE codes, driver error codes, or exception classes through configuration.
 - Exponential backoff with jitter between attempts to reduce stampedes under load.
 - Structured logs with request metadata, SQL, bindings, connection information, and stack traces written to dated files under `storage/logs/{Y-m-d}`.
 - Log titles include the exception class and codes, making it easy to see exactly what triggered the retry.